timescale/timescaledb-toolkit/extension/docs/tdigest.md

 <br>

 ### Sample Usages <a id="tdigest-examples"></a>
-For this examples assume we have a table 'samples' with a column 'weights' holding `DOUBLE PRECISION` values.
+For this example, assume we have a table 'samples' with a column 'weights' holding `DOUBLE PRECISION` values.
 The following will simply return a digest over that column

 ```SQL ,ignore
 SELECT tdigest(100, data) FROM samples;
 ```

-It may be more useful to build a view from the aggregate that we can later pass to other tdigest functions.
+It may be more useful to build a view from the aggregate that can later be passed to other tdigest functions.

 ```SQL ,ignore
 CREATE VIEW digest AS